 Practicing in your kayak in shallow water can help build core strength and improve your basic balancing skills in a relatively safe environment.

-Remedies for kayak instability
+3 Kayaking hacks for kayak instability

 If you find yourself constantly stuck with a tippy kayak, all is not lost.
 There are numerous strategies that you can adopt to get to grips with keeping yourself upright.